-Due to personalised content students may be required to provide equipment such as a mouse.
+Due to personalised content students may be required to provide equipment and materials; such as a mouse.
+This will be negotiated with the class teacher.

 10 FOOD TECHNOLOGY 1 and 2

 There are no prerequisites for this course, however prior learning is acknowledged.